maryam-alikhasi/Anomaly-Detection/README.md

 - **Goal**: Detect anomalies in streaming sensor data and provide human-readable explanations using LLMs.
 - **Core Components**:
-  - `train_model.ipynb`: Prepares synthetic data, trains an Isolation Forest model, and saves the trained model.
+  - `train_model.ipynb`: Prepares synthetic data, trains an Isolation Forest model, and saves the trained model as anomaly_model.joblib.
   - `client.py`: Loads the trained model, detects anomalies in data from the server, and queries an LLM for labeling and explanation.
   - `server.py`: Continuously streams normal and anomalous data points (no modification required).
 - **ML Algorithm**: Isolation Forest (unsupervised anomaly detection).